 When one thinks of Georgia, it’s almost always peaches and Coca-Cola.
 But you may be surprised that there are plenty of lakes in Georgia and how gorgeous each one of them is in their own unique way.

-Today, some of the lakes are controlled by the US Army Corps of Engineers, some by the Georgia Power Company, some by the Tennessee Valley Company.
+Today, some of the lakes are controlled by the US Army Corps of Engineers, some by the Georgia Power Company, and some by the Tennessee Valley Company.
 Still others are overseen by the Department of Natural Resources as part of the State Park system.

 Go through our list of the best lakes in Georgia to visit and find your next vacation destination!